What is a GIS Analyst?

 What Is the Job Demand for a GIS Analyst?

-The BLS, again classifying GIS analysts among cartographers and photogrammetrists, projects an employment increase of 15 percent from 2018 to 2028.
-This growth rate is much faster than the average for all occupations in the nation.
+The BLS, again classifying GIS analysts among cartographers and photogrammetrists, projects an employment increase of 5 percent from 2020 to 2030.
+This growth rate is slightly below average for all occupations in the nation.

 In the United States, California, Texas, and Virginia had the highest number of job postings for GIS Analysts.
 Northern Colorado’s cluster of GIS career opportunities has earned the region the nickname “GIS Alley.”
 It’s well known in the community for its early involvement in geospatial technology.